aisingapore/SEA-HELM/README.md

 ## Overview

 SEA-HELM (SouthEast Asian Holistic Evaluation of Language Models) is an assessment of large language models (LLMs) across various tasks, emphasizing Southeast Asian languages.

-This suite consist of 5 core pillars - NLP Classics, LLM-specifics, SEA Linguistics, SEA Culture and Safety - which evaluates the performance of LLMs across a range of key capabilities in the SEA languages.
+This suite consist of 5 core pillars to evaluate the performance of LLMs across a range of key capabilities in the SEA languages:

+1. NLP Classics
+1. LLM-specifics
+1. SEA Linguistics
+1. SEA Culture
+1. Safety

 ![SEA-HELM pillars](docs/assets/seahelm_pillars.png)

 Results from SEA-HELM can be found on the SEA-HELM leaderboard at [https://leaderboard.sea-lion.ai/](https://leaderboard.sea-lion.ai/).

+> [!NOTE]
+> BHASA has been integrated into SEA-HELM

 ## Evaluating Models using SEA-HELM